 3. Hold it firmly and sand in a back-and-forth motion on the sandpaper.
 Change directions several times.
 For example, if you’re sanding a resin bracelet, go ‘north to south.’
 Then, go ‘east to west.’
 You’ll also want to sand the resin in a figure-eight motion.
 Changing directions frequently is important to ensure you don’t sand off more from one side than another.

 4. Once everything is smooth and even, pick the next finer grit of sandpaper.
 Continue sanding as you did in the previous step.
 Gradually use finer grits of sanding papers.
-Otherwise, you won’t get all the scratches out from the previous paper.
+Otherwise, you won’t remove all the scratches from the previous paper.
 Said another way, don’t use a 250 grit, then a 1000 grit.
 You won’t get all your scratches out.

 5. Continue sanding until the charms have the smoothness you desire.